harshitbansal05/Arbitrager/README.md

 # Arbitrager

-This is an implementation of a basic arbitrager between any two UniswapV2 implementations like Uniswap, Sushiswap, Shibaswap, etc. The main contract is Arbitrager, with the function `aritrage`.
+This is an implementation of a basic arbitrager between any two UniswapV2 implementations like Uniswap, Sushiswap, Shibaswap, etc. The main contract is Arbitrager, with the function `arbitrage`.

 ### Deploy the contract: